costineesti/about-me/content/notes/SeaClear CNN Detection.md

 >
 >YOLO will load all training images and labels into RAM at the start if `cache` is set on True.
 It speeds up training by avoiding repeated disk I/O.
 >
 >Set device on `cuda` at the beginning of the script otherwise it will run on CPU.
 You don't want that.
-GPU is less powerful but with more cores, which enable paralel computing.
+GPU is less powerful but with more cores, which enable parallel computing.
 >
 >The model will process `batch_size` images at a time before updating weights.
 Lower if you run out of memory.